jjackson-eco/mammal_weather_lifehistory/meta_regression/README.md

   drop_na(litter, longevity, bodymass)
 ```

 And now the process for the meta-regression is the same, but with a few key differences.
 We use a Gamma model with a log link function.
 The overall distribution of the absolute weather effects is modelled using a gamma prior with two parameters, alpha and beta, which control the distributional form of the response.
-Here we used `gamma(2,0.5)` for all models, but the beta value was tuned for each model.
+Here we initially used `gamma(2,0.5)` for all models, but the beta value was tuned for each model.

 Running Gamma regressions, which have a log link, with this number of parameters (phylogenetic regression) is more computationally intensive than the Gaussian regression.
 Therefore, we opted to use a High Performance Computing cluster to run these model selections.
-Therefore, for these Gamma regressions please refer to the scripts in `UCloud_regression_scripts_jan2021/`.
+Therefore, for these Gamma regressions please refer to the scripts in `UCloud_regression_scripts_jan2021/`, and consider this if replicating these analyses.

 ### Model Selection

 In the Gamma models assessing life-history effects on absolute weather responses, we evaluated a set of models that incorporated univariate effects of life-history first, and then models incorporating two-way interactions.
-The general form of the model fit is as follows, with the longevity effect on temperature
+The general form of the model fit is as follows, with the longevity effect on temperature demonstrated.

 ```
 ## Longevity